What is non-owner car insurance?

 Methodology

-Insurance.com commissioned Quadrant Data Services in 2023 to field quotes for non-owner car insurance for a 40-year-old male driver with a clean record and good credit.
+Insurance.com commissioned Quadrant Data Services to field quotes for non-owner car insurance for a 40-year-old male driver with a clean record and good credit.

-How can you get liability insurance without a car?
+How can I get auto insurance without a car?